How to Run the brew upgrade Command on macOS Every Day

 - Cron will now run

-automatically at 8am every day.
-You can check that the job is scheduled by typingcrontab -l
+brew upgradeautomatically at 8am every day.
+You can check that the job is scheduled by typingcrontab -lin Terminal to list the contents of your crontab.

 Note: Make sure that

-is the correct path to your brew command.
-You can check this by typingwhich brew
+/usr/local/binis the correct path to your brew command.
+You can check this by typingwhich brewin Terminal.
+If the path is different, replace/usr/local/binin the cron command with the correct path.

 Method 2: Using launchd

 The second method involves using launchd, a macOS tool that can be used to run background jobs at specific times or intervals.
-Here’s how to set up a launchd job to run the brew upgrade
+Here’s how to set up a launchd job to run the brew upgrade command every day:

 -